smmckay/quex-mirror/doc/source/basic-concepts/output.rst

 Output
 ======

-The natural output of lexical analysis are so-called tokens.
+Lexical analysis is the first step in understanding a sequential stream of data.
+As such it produces *atomic chunks of meaning*, so called *tokens*.
 A token carries the information about the content category that it carries and possibly the lexeme or interpretation of the lexeme that matched when the token was produced.
-In traditional tools, such as 'flex' :cite:`todo` the user is free in his way to react on pattern matches [#f1]_.
-However, restricting this freedom brings clarity with respect to the function of lexical analysis.
-If output of lexical analysis is a stream of tokens, then a lexical analyzer is a translator of a stream of raw, uninterpreted information into a stream of minimal interpreted information.
-In this sense, lexical analysis is a synonym for *tokenization*.
+In this sense, lexical analysis is *tokenization*.

 Token
    A token contains a *unique token identifier* which identifies the category